Has your broadband bill gone up?

 Mid-contract price rises are when a provider hikes the cost of your monthly broadband bill during your contract term.

-They usually occur once per year, and they're roughly tied to the Consumer Price Index (CPI) or Retail Price Index (RPI) inflation rate published at the beginning of each year.
+They usually occur once per year, and historically they've been tied to the Consumer Price Index (CPI) or Retail Price Index (RPI) inflation rate published at the beginning of each year.

-And to combat rising business costs, many providers add their own set amount of about 3% to their price rises, which they claim is to ensure they can afford those rising costs each year.
+To combat rising business costs, many providers also add their own set amount of about 3% to their price rises, which they claim is to ensure they can afford those rising costs each year.

 This usually means a price increase of about 4-5% each year, regardless of the price you initially purchased your deal at.
 But since the inflation rate is still recovering from a 30-year high in 2023, price hikes are still higher than normal.

-And as a result, many providers are raising prices by up to 7.9% in April 2024.
-But Virgin Media in particular is increasing prices by 8.8%.
+And as a result, many providers raised prices by up to 7.9% in April 2024.
+But Virgin Media in particular increased prices by 8.8%.

 Which broadband providers increase your prices mid-contract?

-Find out below how much each provider increases their prices by this year.
+Find out below how much each provider increases their prices by this year, and which ones have already announced a fixed price increase from 2025 onwards.

 Providers with no mid-contract price rises